Monsters, Inc.: Animation

-The first fur test allowed Sulley to run an obstacle course.
+The first fur test featured Sulley running an obstacle course.
 Results were not satisfactory, as such objects caught and stretched out the fur due to the extreme amount of motion.
 Another similar test was also unsuccessful, because, this time, the fur went through the objects.
 Pixar then set up a Simulation department and created a new fur simulation program called Fizt (short for "physics tool").
-After a shot with Sulley in it had been animated, this department took the data for that shot and added Sulley's fur.
+After a shot with Sulley in it had been animated, the department took the data for that shot and added Sulley's fur.
 Fizt allowed the fur to react in a more natural way.
-Every time when Sulley had to move, his fur (automatically) reacted to his movements, thus taking the effects of wind and gravity into account as well.
-The Fizt program also controlled the movement of Boo's clothes, which provided another "breakthrough".
-The deceptively simple-sounding task of animating cloth was also a challenge to animate thanks to those hundreds of creases and wrinkles that automatically occurred in the clothing when the wearer moved.
-Also, this meant they had to solve the complex problem of how to keep cloth untangled – in other words, to keep it from passing through itself when parts of it intersect.
+Every time when Sulley had to move, his fur automatically reacted to his movements, thus taking the effects of wind and gravity into account as well.
+The Fizt program was also used to control the movement of Boo's clothes, which provided another "breakthrough".
+The deceptively simple-sounding task of animating cloth was a challenge because of the hundreds of creases and wrinkles that occur in clothing when the wearer moves.
+The team also had to solve the complex problem of how to keep cloth untangled – in other words, to keep it from passing through itself when parts of it intersect.
 Fizt applied the same system to Boo's clothes as to Sulley's fur.
-First of all, Boo was animated shirtless; the Simulation department then used Fizt to apply the shirt over Boo's body, and every time she moved, her clothes also reacted to her movements in a more natural manner.
+Boo was first animated shirtless; the Simulation department then used Fizt to apply the shirt over Boo's body, allowing her clothes to react to her movements in a more natural manner.

 To solve the problem of cloth-to-cloth collisions, Michael Kass, Pixar's senior scientist, was joined on Monsters, Inc. by David Baraff and Andrew Witkin and developed an algorithm they called "global intersection analysis" to handle the problem.
 The complexity of the shots in the film, including elaborate sets such as the door vault, required more computing power to render than any of Pixar's earlier efforts combined.
 The render farm in place for Monsters, Inc. was made up of 3500 Sun Microsystems processors, compared with 1400 for Toy Story 2 and only 200 for Toy Story, both built on Sun's own RISC-based SPARC processor architecture.

 The scene in which the Harryhausen's restaurant was decontaminated was originally going to feature the restaurant being blown up.
 Due to the September 11 attacks, the explosion was replaced by a plasma dome.